hemant2725/finboard-assignment/README.md

 - Admin can perform operations such as add, edit, and delete

 ## Additional Features
-- User can track and manage thier recurring expenses
+- User can track and manage thier recurring (like subscriptions) expenses
 - While fetching the data it handles gracefully using loading states
 - Implemented a Proper Error Handling with error message and with retry options
 - Implemented a Responsiveness across all devices